 People often come to us with, what we call, orphaned websites: they don’t have a developer anymore so the changes that can be made are extremely limited.
 There’s nobody there looking after them.
 It gets to a point that if they want anything fundamental done to the site or its functionality, they’re looking at having to get the website redeveloped.
 And that’s not cheap to do, especially with an obscure CMS.

 All the fancy features of a CMS would be a waste if the people who are actually going to use it don’t know how to take advantage of these features.
 Ultimately, a CMS needs to be usable by the lowest common denominator, which is somebody with very little website knowledge.

-Think who is going to be using your website in your company, both now and in the future.
+Think about who is going to be using your website in your company, both now and in the future.
 Marketing people want an intuitive interface to easily draft and publish content.
-Sales want an easy way to follow-up and close leads.
+Sales want an easy way to follow up and close leads.
 Developers want as much control and customisation as possible, notably access to the code.

 Simplicity certainly isn’t the be-all all and end-all though.
 Some CMSs are designed for such simplicity but the result is that they become such closed platforms that they just aren’t very configurable and this really is a detriment to doing good SEO on them.